forgotten-pillar/fp-notes/content/sanctification/fanaticism.md

 > - Stubbornness in their own ideas which are not a great importance
 > - Making these ideas of minor importance the test and standard

-It is necessary to have a correct understanding of which truths are of major importance.
-Check out the [[present-truth|Present Truth article]].
+It is essential to have a proper understanding of which truths are of major importance.
+Learn more in the [[present-truth|Present Truth article]].

 ## Common Sense